eldrssn/stop-cancer/README.md

 - Information is presented in various formats.
 - All information includes links to sources.
 - Fully responsive design for all types of devices.
+- Fluid layout ensuring smooth scaling on any screen size.

 ## Technology Stack:
 - **Builder:** Vite